 North Dakota Century Code Section 28-32-07 provides any rule change, including a creation, amendment, or repeal, made to implement a statutory change must be adopted and filed with the Legislative Council within 9 months of the effective date of the statutory change.
-If an agency needs additional time for the rule change, a request for additional time must be made to the Administrative Rules Committee.
-The committee may extend the time within which the agency must adopt the rule change if the request by the agency is supported by evidence the agency needs more time through no deliberate fault of its own.
+If an administrative agency or the North Dakota Ethics Commission needs additional time for the rule change, a request for additional time must be made to the Administrative Rules Committee.
+The committee may extend the time within which the agency or the commission must adopt the rule change if the request by the agency or the commission is supported by evidence the agency or the commission needs more time through no deliberate fault of its own.